-$290 \quad loss \, modelling \, framework \, herein \, described \, point \, to \, the \, need \, for \, an \, in-depth \, review \, of \, the \, framework \, to \, improve \, and \, increase$ insurers' understanding of natural hazard risk particularly in an ever more connected environment that is described in the next section.
-From an insurer's perspective, in a context of growing focus on natural hazard impacts, data collection, modelling flexibility, and transparency have become core strategic elements to enhance and gain confidence in its assessment of natural hazard risk.
-To achieve modelling flexibility and transparency will require in-depth changes to absorb the high amount of data and to incorporate uncertainty quantifications.
-Data collection, especially for damages and claims, is a societal matter
+While the challenges set out in this section indicate how to improve what we know we don't know, they also highlight the potential limitations of the current loss modelling framework and its simulation The shortcomings of the current loss modelling framework herein described point to the need for an in-depth review of the The shortcomings the current loss modelling fra mework herein described point to the need for an in-depth review of the framework to improve and increase insurers' understanding of natural hazard risk particularly in an ever more connected environment that is described in the next section.
+From an insurer's perspective, in a context of growing focus on natural hazard impacts, data collection, modelling flexibility, and transparency have become core strategic elements to enhance and gain confidence in natural hazard risk achieve modelling flexibility and modelling framework will require in-depth changes to absorb the high amount of data and to incorporate uncertainty quantifications. tackled collectively, especially, relating to damages and claims, could contribute to better city planning and more effective prevention measures that would in turn increase society resilience.